Published 13:40 IST, November 2nd 2024

 Most of the increase comes from beyond OPEC.
 US production exceeds 13 million barrels per day, and gaining, making it harder for the cartel to trigger a rise.

-Exxon said on Friday it generated $8.6 billion of net profit in third quarter, as production surged 25% from a year earlier.
-Much of it is attributable to $60 billion acquisition of rival Pioneer Natural Resources.
+Exxon said on Friday it generated $8.6 billion of net profit in the third quarter, as production surged 25% from a year earlier.
+Much of it is attributable to the $60 billion acquisition of rival Pioneer Natural Resources.
 Falling commodity prices, however, translated into 5% less earnings.
 Rivals Chevron and ConocoPhillips suffered even worse declines, of 31% and 25% respectively, despite extracting more crude.

 Context News

 Exxon Mobil said on Nov.
-1 it earned $8.6 billion in third quarter, 5% less than in same period a year earlier, while production increased 25% to 4.6 million oil equivalent barrels per day.
+1 it earned $8.6 billion in the third quarter, 5% less than in the same period a year earlier, while production increased 25% to 4.6 million oil equivalent barrels per day.
 Chevron said on Nov.
-1 that it generated $4.5 billion of net profit in three months ending Sept.
-30, a 31% decline from $6.5 billion a year earlier.
-Its production grew 7% from previous year to 3.4 million oil equivalent barrels per day.
+1 that it generated $4.5 billion of net profit in the three months ending Sept.
+30, a 31% decline from the $6.5 billion a year earlier.
+Its production grew 7% from the previous year to 3.4 million oil equivalent barrels per day.
 Both companies said lower commodity prices hurt earnings.
-Chevron said average price realized on a barrel of liquids was 12% lower than a year earlier.
+Chevron said the average price realized on a barrel of liquids was 12% lower than a year earlier.

-13:40 IST, November 2nd 2024
+Updated 13:40 IST, November 2nd 2024